SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 ## (scene exceptions) Releases have a different show name than in SickChill, and are not snatched?
-If you encounter torrents/nzbs that use different show names than the one supplied from TheTVDb or TVRage, you can add a Scene Exception to your show [Go to Show, Edit Show] with the name that the releases are using.
+If you encounter torrents/nzbs that use different show names than the one supplied from TheTVDb, you can add a Scene Exception to your show [Go to Show, Edit Show] with the name that the releases are using.
 An example is when you have two shows with the same name.
 To differentiate between the two, uploaders generally will add the premiere year of the show. i.e. _Revolution_, i.e. _Revolution (2012)_
 For more information see the [Scene exceptions and numbering](https://github.com/SickChill/SickChill/wiki/Scene-exceptions-and-numbering) section.